jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 > For this I am using a Terraform [ALB module](https://registry.terraform.io/modules/terraform-aws-modules/alb/aws/latest) for provisioning all the components in the load balancer, and expanding on them is beyond the scope of this post.
 >
-> You can navigate to the AWS ALB [documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to find out more.
+> You can navigate to the AWS ALB [documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to find out about the underlying components the module creates for us.

 #### Security groups